How We Started

 In January of 2004, Villanova EMS received its brand new 2003 Horton 523 ambulance on a Ford E-450 chassis.
 This new vehicle replaced the seven year old ambulance, and currently provides the most comfortable ride and specialized equipment to properly care for patients.

-In 2009, Villanova Emergency Medical Service is celebrating 20 years of service to the Villanova Community.
+In 2013, Villanova EMS replaced the 2003 Horton with a 2013 model, also an a Ford E450 chassis.
+This vehicle came equiped with more advanced safety features than its predecessor for both the crew and patients.
+This same year, Villanova Emergency Medical Service is is entering its 25th year of service to the Villanova Community.
 VEMS has come a long way from its humble beginnings were 50-75 calls per year was the norm.
 Now VEMS averages between 650-700 calls for service annually.
-In its 20-year history VEMS has responded to over 10,000 incidents, VEMS member have been recognized with several successful CPR saves and VEMS looks toward the future of continued service to the Villanova Community.
+In its 25-year history VEMS has responded to over 10,000 incidents, VEMS members have been recognized with several successful CPR saves and VEMS looks toward the future of continued service to the Villanova Community.

 The Call Comes In